phpDocumentor/phpDocumentor/docs/PSR.md

 ### 7.8. @internal

-The @internal tag is used to denote that the associated "Structural Element" is an structure internal to this application or library.
-It may also be used inside a Long Description to insert a piece of text that is only applicable for the developers of this piece of software.
+The @internal tag is used to denote that the associated "Structural Element" is a structure internal to this application or library.
+It may also be used inside a long description to insert a piece of text that is only applicable for the developers of this software.

 #### Syntax